varun93/functional-pogramming-scala/README.md

 # Solutions to Functional Programming in Scala

-My attempt to learn Scala.
+My attempt to learn Scala from [https://www.manning.com/books/functional-programming-in-scala](here).